johnbachman/tBidBaxLipo/doc/thesis/stochastic_models/outline.rst

 Outline
 =======

+The problem:

+* Permeabilization of membranes by peptides and proteins is important for bacterial toxins, pore forming peptides used as therapeutics, and in the processes of apoptosis and necroptosis.

+* We wish to understand the mechanism by which these PFPs permeabilize membranes.

+* Often studied by measuring the kinetics of permeabilization of model membranes using PFPs.

+* The problem: interpreting the leakage data in a way that informs us about the pore formation mechanism.

+* There is current interest in using these kinetic studies to inform not just about single peptide agents, but also regulated multi-protein systems such as the Bcl-2 family of proteins.

+* The theoretical challenge associated with analyzing leakage data is that the leakage measurement is not of a single large vesicle, but rather an ensemble of discrete vesicles, each operating as a separate reaction compartment.
+This is generally addressed by treating membrane as a single compartment and having reactions proceed according to the relative molar concentrations of the proteins there.

+* Here we develop a novel simulation approach that explicitly enumerates hundreds of compartments and then uses that to simulate bulk observables such as fraction of protein bound, fraction of leakage, etc. Using this numerical simulation as a reference, we evaluate the previously described single-compartment models for their ability to correctly identify the underlying pore forming mechanism.

+* We find that while the models previously described for peptides work for the mechanisms they were meant to address, extending them to new mechanisms of interest leads to problems that must be addressed by the multi-compartment approach.
+Such mechanisms include positive or negative regulation by other proteins, or positive feedback in pore formation due to auto-activation or aggregation.
+However, the one-compartment approximation can be effective even in these cases when certain conditions are met.

+* Given that the Bcl-2 family protein network exhibits all of these features, we conclude that the multi-compartment simulation is a necessary tool when studying the mechanisms of pore-forming proteins with complex regulation.

 "Compartmentalization of reactions at membranes plays a critical role in the rate and extent of apoptotic pore formation by Bax"

 B + L <> BL >> BL*